-COPASI is a software application for simulation and analysis of biochemical networks and their dynamics.
+COPASI is a software application for the simulation and analysis of biochemical networks and their dynamics.
 COPASI is a stand-alone program that supports models in the SBML standard and can simulate their behavior using ODEs or Gillespie’s stochastic simulation algorithm; arbitrary discrete events can be included in such simulations.
-COPASI is a versatile with powerful features for representing enzyme models, simulation, and data analysis, visulaization and output.
+COPASI is versatile with powerful features for representing enzyme models, simulation, data analysis, visualization and output.

 Hoops S, Sahle S, Gauges R, Lee C, Pahle J, Simus N, Singhal M, Xu L, Mendes P, Kummer U. (2006) COPASI–a COmplex PAthway SImulator.
 Bioinformatics 22, 3067-74.
 DOI: 10.1093/bioinformatics/btl485